 - Check up on the changes.
 Once you have made the changes give it a few weeks and check your Analytics and Search Console data.
 You should be able to see the improvements taking effect.
-Ideally you can also start getting more phone calls or closed business.
+Ideally, you can also start getting more phone calls or closed businesses.

 SEO is about quality over quantity.
-It's better to have quality content, keywords, and backlinks, then to have a bunch of stuff that is phony and fluff.
+It's better to have quality content, keywords, and backlinks than have a bunch of phony and fluff stuff.
 Search engines are getting smarter and will penalize people trying to game the system.
 Better to focus on speaking to potential customers that may actually want your product or service.

-Watch for Shaddy SEO's.
-There may be a point where you need to higher an SEO to help you with your efforts.
-Know what they are offering, what they will do, what they need form you, a clear timeline, and clear deliverables.
+Watch for Shaddy SEOs.
+There may be a point where you need to hire an SEO to help you with your efforts.
+Know what they are offering, what they will do, what they need from you, a clear timeline, and clear deliverables.
 There is a myriad of people that offer SEO services.

 SEO is a Marathon of Continuous Improvement.
-Given the dynamic element of internet you need to keep working on your website to make pivots, create new content, or optimize pages as your rankings change.
-There are new websites coming online, and your competitors may also be working an SEO plan.
+Given the dynamic element of the internet, you need to keep working on your website to make pivots, create new content, or optimize pages as your rankings change.
+New websites are coming online, and your competitors may also be working on an SEO plan.